griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_upload.rst

 - :bold:`Binding Threshold`

   The threshold to consider a peptide a good binder.
-The IC50 MT will need to be below this value
+IC50 MT binding below this value will be considered.

 - :bold:`Allele-specific binding thresholds`

   When this box is checked, use allele-specific binding thresholds, as defined by `IEDB
   <https://help.iedb.org/hc/en-us/articles/114094151811-Selecting-thresholds-cut-offs-for-MHC-class-I-and-II-binding-predictions>`_,
   instead of the binding threshold set above.
-For alleles where not specific threshold is defined, the binding threshold set above is used as a fallback.
+For alleles where a specific threshold is not defined in IEDB, the binding threshold set above is used as a fallback.

 - :bold:`Percentile Threshold`